clbanning/mxj/readme.md

    - All elements, except for the root, are map[string]interface{} values and have a "#seq" key.
-   - Comments, directives, and process instructions are unmarshalled into the Map using the keys "#comment", "directive", and "procinst", respectively.
+   - Comments, directives, and process instructions are unmarshalled into the Map using the keys "#comment", "#directive", and "#procinst", respectively.
 (See documentation for more specifics.)

 <h4>XML encoding conventions</h4>